geeksblabla/geeksblabla.com/blablas/ep41/index.md

 podcastUrl: https://www.facebook.com/geeksblabla/videos/866401943834929/
 ---

-In this episode of GeeksBlabla, we discuss with amazing folks How to get started with PHP? some core concept you need to master, Frameworks, CMS and much more.
+In this episode of GeeksBlabla, we discuss with amazing folks How to get started with PHP? some core concepts you need to master, Frameworks, CMS and much more.

 ## Guests